monster-1951/my-money-backend/README.md

 - Here our frontend and backend were deployed on different domains , so we had to set samesite as none .

 ## CSRF
-- This samesite-none configuration invites CSRF attacks because broswer auto attaches the token on every request being made to backend irrespective of request origin domain.
+- This samesite-none configuration invites CSRF attacks because browser auto attaches the token on every request being made to backend irrespective of request origin domain.
 - To prevent this , we added a x-csrf token header authentication .
 Backend only allows those requests who has both jwt token in their cookie and the x-csrf token in their header .
 - This prevents the CSRF attack also .